 Join our Team.
 Change the Game.
 Unify the World.

 Special Olympics Pennsylvania is proud to be a pioneer in a movement for global change.
-As we approach our 50th anniversary, we are leading the revolution to engage, empower, and transform our communities to ensure full inclusion for people with intellectual disabilities.
+As we celebrate our 50th anniversary, we are leading the revolution to engage, empower, and transform our communities to ensure full inclusion for people with intellectual disabilities.
 Through our pursuit, we will make the world kinder, gentler, and more just for all people.
 For a printable version of our Case for Support, please click here.